Lorca in Granada

 - October – March 10am, 11am, 12 noon, 1pm 4pm and 5pm

-I would recommend that you arrive 15 minutes before the tour begins.
+Its best to arrive 15 minutes before the tour begins.

-Centro Federico Garcia Lorca
+Centro Federico Garcia Lorca – Granada

-More information about Centro Federico García Lorca here
+More information about: Centro Federico García Lorca

 Huerta de San Vicente

-The highlight of my Lorca was the Huerta de San Vicente His father purchased this building in 1925.
+The highlight of my research was visiting the Huerta de San Vicente.
+His father purchased this building in 1925.
 A summer residence outside the city (now it´s located in the city itself) They lived there until 1936.

 The furniture is original and there are some paintings and photos in the house too.
-In one of these rooms where Lorca wrote several of his most important works were written here.
+In one of these rooms Lorca wrote several of his most important works.

 To take the guided tour its 3€ for Adults and 1€ for children